-Existence of sales at year endWe consider the risk in relation to revenue recognition to relate specifically to recognition around the year-end.
+We consider the risk in relation to revenue recognition to relate specifically to recognition around the year-end.

-Revenue is the most material balance in the financial statements and there is a risk that revenue may be misstated due to share option incentives issued to key management, which vest if certain EBITDA targets are satisfied and increased shareholder pressure to maintain EPS and ensure dividends can continue to be distributed
+Revenue is the most material balance in the financial statements and there is a risk that revenue may be misstated due to share option incentives issued to key management, which vest if certain EBITDA targets are satisfied and increased shareholder pressure to maintain EPS and ensure dividends can continue to be distributed.